10 Best Self-Care Bath Ideas for a Spa-like Bath Routine

 There are many different types of hair masks available.

-Since my hair is colored corrected, I use Olaplex on my hair, and it makes a world of difference.
+Since my hair is color-corrected, I use Olaplex on it, and it makes a world of difference.

-I put it on my hair while running the bath water and rinse it in the sink after my bath.
+I put it on my hair while running the bath water and rinse it in the sink afterward.

-Once I’ve got it rinsed out, I end with a cold water rinse, which closes the hair’s cuticle and makes my hair shiny.
+Once I’ve rinsed it out, I end with a cold water rinse, which closes the hair’s cuticle and makes it shiny.

 11. Moisturize Your Skin